the practical kitchen

 Use a sharp knife or a bread lame (pronounced: LAHM) to cut one long slash down the top of the loaf to help it expand in the oven.

-Bake the sandwich bread for 30 minutes until golden brown on top.
+Bake the sandwich bread until golden brown on top.
 You're looking for an internal temperature of 195°-200°F.

 a baked loaf of sandwich bread in a loaf pan. a bread lame sits next to it.

-Remove the sandwich bread from the oven and carefully turn it out of the pan and onto a cooling rack.
-This allows steam to escape and air to circulate around the loaf so that the crust doesn't get soggy.
+When the bread is done, carefully turn it out of the pan and onto a cooling rack.
+This allows air to circulate around the loaf so that the crust doesn't get soggy.

 I know it's super tempting to cut a slice of freshly baked sandwich bread while it's still warm, but resist that urge!
 If you slice the bread before it's cooled and the starches haven't set yet, the steam still inside the bread will turn the starches to mush.
 No one wants mushy bread!

-To knead this soft sandwich dough by hand, use a dough whisk or a spatula (heck, even your hands) to mix the dough ingredients in a bowl until a sticky, cohesive dough forms.
+Use a dough whisk or a spatula (heck, even your hands) to mix the dough ingredients in a bowl until a sticky, messy dough forms.

 Then turn the dough out onto a lightly floured work surface or countertop and knead by hand, folding the dough over itself and rocking it forward, then rotating and repeating that motion, until the dough is smooth, elastic, and slightly tacky to the touch.
 Kneading by hand can take 8-10 minutes, be patient!
 Set a timer!

 Dust in additional flour lightly only as needed to keep it from sticking to you and the counter.
-A little clinging is fine, but it should pull away cleanly at the end.
+A little clinging is fine, but it should pull away cleanly from you and the work surface at the end.

 Equipment Notes